 - A discipline is bull-shit if what matters more is the prestige of the institution granting it.

 - Traders, when they make profits have short communications.
 When they lose, they drown you with theories, charts, and details.
 When a book tries to claim a point by tons of data, one should be suspicious of believing in the outcome.
-Since more often than not, the outcomes are determined by a few extremes points and rest all is usually the noise.
+Since more often than not, the consequences are determined by a few extremes points, and rest all is usually the noise.